veigaribo/dota-assistant/README.md

 ## How to run

+Due to several dependency version issues, it is strongly recommended to run this using Docker and/or docker-compose.

+In order to run in Docker containers, an environment variable PORT must be provided to each service at startup.
+See `docker-compose.yml` for more details.

+### Running without Docker

-To run this, it would be convenient to have Pipenv installed.
+If you want to edit the source code, you should have Pipenv installed.

 If you have it, you'd start out by using